Aneesh-382005/Audio-Deepfake-Detection/README.md

 I trained and evaluated both AASIST and AASIST-L for 10 epochs on the ASVspoof 2019 LA dataset, with batch size 8.
 Below are the summarized performance results and artifacts:

-Below are the configurations and results for:
+Below are the configurations and results:

 **AASIST** : [`AASISTcustom.conf`](https://github.com/Aneesh-382005/Audio-Deepfake-Detection/blob/main/aasist/config/AASISTcustom.conf)